matomo-org/developer-documentation/docs/generated/master/Piwik/Updates.md

 Perform the incremental version update.

-This method should preform all updating logic.
+This method should perform all updating logic.
 If you define queries in an overridden `getMigrationQueries()` method, you must call Updater::executeMigrationQueries() here.

 See [Updates](/api-reference/Piwik/Updates) for an example.